KaroDievas/lumen-jwt-rest-full-example/Readme.md

 ### Postman collection

-Postman collection is provide in file job.postman_collection
+Postman collection is provided in file job.postman_collection

+### Configuration

+For working email sending need to configure proper mailer settings in .env file.